Exhibitor Rules & Regulations

 Cancellation and No-Show Policy

-All Exhibit Space deposits and payments become the sole property of WEF and their is subject to the cancellation and refund provisions as follows:
+All Exhibit Space deposits and payments become the sole property of the Water Environment Federation (WEF) and their return is subject to the cancellation and refund provisions as follows:

 Return to Top | Return to Exhibiting Information Home